geodynamics/pylith_installer/docs/devenv/docker/run.md

 Make sure Docker is running before you start the container.
 :::

-## Attach VS Code to the Docker container
+## Attach VS Code to a running Docker container

 1. Start VS Code.
 2. Click on the Docker extension in the Activity Bar on the far left hand side as illustrated in the [screenshot](docker-attach-vscode).